ChinazaBelolisa/6103-FA-25-Belolisa/README.md

 | user_avg_rating | 1.58 |
 | Genre features | ~0.01 |

-The model took a shortcut — it learned that highly-rated movies get liked by users who rate generously, ignoring actual preferences.
+The model took a shortcut.
+It learned that highly-rated movies get liked by users who rate generously, ignoring actual preferences.

 ### Why Collaborative Filtering Worked

 Item-KNN doesn't need to "understand" movies.
 It discovers that users who liked Movie A also tend to like Movie B, without knowing why.
-The algorithm doesn't care that Star Wars is sci-fi — it just observes that Toy Story fans rate it highly too.
+The algorithm doesn't care that Star Wars is sci-fi.
+It just observes that Toy Story fans rate it highly too.

 ## Project Structure